OlegOrlovsky11/French_to_num/README.md

-translate string form of numbers to int-form (Only French language)
+# Translate string form of numbers to int-form (Only French language)